Minimum wage country profile for Czechia

 Tax deductions are determined by the Income Tax Act (Act No. 586/1992 Coll.).
 This act doesn't differentiate between minimum wage earners and those receiving higher wages when it comes to deductions.

-Income Tax Act (Act No. 586/1992 Coll.)
+Income Tax Act (Act No. 586/1992 Coll.opens in new tab)

-Špeciánová, J., Beran, V., Vyhlídal, J., Bílková, D. (2024), Analýza přiměřenosti minimální mzdy v ČR: 2023.
+Špeciánová, J., Beran, V., Petřeková, V., Vyhlídal, J. (2024), Analýza přiměřenosti minimální mzdy v ČR: 2023PDFopens in new tab.
 [Analysis of the adequacy of the minimum wage in the Czech Republic: 2023.], RILSA.

 Bittner, J. (2023), 'How Do Changes in the Minimum Wage Affect Household Consumptionopens in new tab'.
 Statistika - Statistics and Economy Journal, No. 1, pp. 5–29.

-Fialova, K. and Mysikova, M. (2021), ‘Do low minimum wages disserve workers?
-A case study of the Czech and Slovak Republics’, Baltic Journal of Economics , Vol. 21, No. 1, pp. 43–59.
+Fialova, K. and Mysikova, M. (2021), 'Do low minimum wages disserve workers?
+A case study of the Czech and Slovak Republicsopens in new tab', Baltic Journal of Economics, Vol. 21, No. 1, pp. 43–59.

 Chytilová, H. and Frejlich, P. (2020), 'Concept of Minimum Wage Controversy: The Case of the Czech Republicopens in new tab', Politická ekonomie, Vol. 68, No 4, pp. 423–442.